MicrosoftDocs/intellicode/CONTRIBUTING.md

 ### Step 1 - [Optional] Check output logs (VS Code)

 If you're seeing an error pop up that's not descriptive and you are working in Visual Studio Code, the output logs can sometimes help you understand if this is a known issue.
-Simply go to the "Output" window and select the "VS IntelliCode" log stream and the "Python" log stream.
+Simply go to the "Output" window and select the "VS IntelliCode" log stream and the "Python", "Java" or "TypeScript" log stream depending on which language you are using.
 Including the contents of these logs can also help us diagnose issue reports.

 ### Step 1A - check to see if the problem has already been reported